ChrisKlug/web-dev-workshop/labs/lab12/lab12.md

     ...
 ```

 This will inject the provided port number using the environment variable called __DashboardPort__.
-Using that variable, you can now tell the Orleans Dashboard to listen to that port instead of the default 8080.
+Using that variable, you can now tell the Orleans Dashboard to listen on that port instead of the default 8080.

 Maybe it is a good idea to only add the Dashboard if that variable is provided, so you don't end up using port 8080 by mistake.